HuoDx/mini-tank/README.md

 **Tank Model:**
 We use Blender to create a realistic tank model.

-**Collision Detection:** We follow the collision detection demo to detection collisions between the player tank and the enemy tank as well the between the shells and the tanks.
+**Collision Detection:** We follow the collision detection demo to detection collisions between the player tank and the enemy tank as well as between the shells and the tanks.

 **Shadowing:** We follow the shadow demo to add a light source to add shadows and give the scene a more layered look.

-**Enemy AI** We use a finite state machine to model the enemy's AI which plays more aggressively with less hit points.
+**Enemy AI:** We use a finite state machine to model the enemy's AI which plays more aggressively with less hit points.